lresner/meetx/html_lesson_sample.md

 + *Ask* students for their favorite websites and bring it up on the screen and click `view source`.
   + *THINK-PAIR-SHARE: Students break off into private video pairs for 3 MINUTES.
 Students go to a website of their choice on their own computers and right click and see the source code.
 Ask them for 1 cool thing that they've learned.
 + Web pages are made up of two things: HTML and CSS.
 Every single web page on the internet contains HTML and CSS.
 + HTML stands for Hypertext Markup Language, and **every single website** on the internet is written in HTML.
 Every.
 Single.
+Page.
-Page.+ HTML provides the skeleton for websites and organizes the different elements on a page into categories like image, paragraph, and title.
++ HTML provides the skeleton for websites and organizes the different elements on a page into categories like image, paragraph, and title.
 + HTML doesn't have anything to do with the layout of text on a page or how the page looks.
 All it does is tell the browser what different types of content is on the page.
 + We use HTML to mark a navigation bar, tell the browser that this piece of content is an article, this is a caption related to this image, this is a menu with items on it, etc.
 + *Ask* the students why is this important.